ARM-software/lisa/README.md

 # Introduction

-This project provides a collection of tools to support regression testing and interactive analysis of workload behavior.
-Its goal is to support Linux kernel developers to measure the impact of modifications in core parts of the kernel.
-The focus is on scheduler, power management and thermal frameworks, however the toolkit is generic to be used for other purposes.
+The LISA project provides a toolkit that supports regression testing and interactive analysis of workload behavior.
+LISA stands for Linux Integrated/Interactive System Analysis.
+LISA's goal is to help Linux kernel developers to measure the impact of modifications in core parts of the kernel.
+The focus is on the scheduler, power management and thermal frameworks.
+However LISA is generic and can be used for other purposes too.

-The toolkit depends on a set of external core libraries to provide an API, and a set of test-cases to support regression testing on core kernel features.
-A set of IPython Notebooks also allows live experiments on a target and supports the development and testing of new use-cases.
+LISA provides an API for modeling use-cases of interest and developing regression tests for use-cases.
+A ready made set of test-cases to support regression testing of core kernel features is provided.
+In addition, LISA uses the excellent IPython notebook framework and a set of notebooks are provided for live experiments on a target platform.

 This is an overall view of the toolkit: